 So even if the cost may be higher in points, it can make sense to use Asia Miles to book Cathay flights over using other points programs.

-Now that you understand the basics of Cathay, read on to see how I recently made use of ticket holds to safely book Cathay Pacific First Class.
+Now that you understand the basics of Cathay, read on to see how I recently made use of award ticket holds to safely book Cathay Pacific First Class.

 (ACT I) The Dilemma: Delays in Cathay Asia Miles Points Transfers